 On the 23rd of July, a Maritime Customs Office was established.
-The following year on October 31, 1886 the town was given official political and judicial standing when decree No. 210 was passed by the State Congress.
+The following year on October 31, 1886, the town was given official political and judicial standing when Decree No. 210 was passed by the State Congress.

-During the last decade of the XIX Century and the first of XX Century, Las Peñas gradually progressed thanks to the combined efforts of the people and the enthusiasm of Don Guadalupe.
+During the last decade of the XIX Century and the first of the XX Century, Las Peñas gradually progressed thanks to the combined efforts of the people and the enthusiasm of Don Guadalupe.

-The discovery of silver in United States of America brought down the price of the metal and old prosperity became affliction.
+The discovery of silver in the United States of America brought down the price of the metal and old prosperity became an affliction.
 The miners from the mountain townships left their recently acquired trade to go back to agriculture.
 They chose the fertile Ameca valley, so rich that it produced three corn harvests a year.
-In March 1914, the first post office was opened and in September of the same year a telegraph was installed.
+In March 1914, the first post office was opened and in September of the same year, a telegraph was installed.

-In 1925 when the Montgomery Fruit Company purchased about 70,000 acres in near-by Ixtapa, Vallarta began to boom due to the surplus of jobs available on the newly-opened banana plantations.
+In 1925 when the Montgomery Fruit Company purchased about 70,000 acres in nearby Ixtapa, Vallarta began to boom due to the surplus of jobs available on the newly-opened banana plantations.
 They also built a railway to transport the bananas from Ixtapa to El Salado estuary where they were loaded onto ships to carry them to the United States.
 This operation ended in 1935 when the Montgomery Fruit Company had to leave Mexico because of the new agrarian law that had just come into effect.

 In these years a new source of wealth was found in sharks.
 From the waters of Banderas Bay, the fins ended up on the tables of New York’s Chinese restaurants.
-During the II WW, shark liver oil was given as a nutritional supplement to the soldiers
+During the II WW, shark liver oil was given as a nutritional supplement to the soldiers.

-City view from the “El Cerro" 1953-1954 approx.
+City view from the “El Cerro” 1958 approx. vs recent photo

 On November 11, 1954, Mexicana de Aviación airline inaugurated its flight Guadalajara – Puerto Vallarta.
 Aeronaves de México (Aeroméxico) had enjoyed a monopoly on the route to Acapulco, but Mexicana found in Puerto Vallarta a destination to compete with the famous bay in Guerrero.
 Visitors started coming in from other Mexican towns and from abroad.
 Among them, Guillermo Wulff, a Mexico City engineer – and famous movie director John Huston, who wrote: